 - If you or someone you know is in a suicidal crisis, the National Suicide Prevention Lifeline provides immediate assistance and connects callers to the nearest available suicide prevention and mental health provider at 1-800-273-TALK (1-800-273-8255).

 - Get information on mental health services for adults and services for children.

 How you may benefit

-- Health plans must charge copays for mental health and substance use disorder care that are comparable to physical health care.
+- Higher copays and deductibles for mental health and substance use disorder care, compared to physical health care.

-- There cannot be limits on the number of visits for outpatient mental health and substance use disorder care, if there are no limits for physical health care.
-Health plans must charge copays for mental health and substance use disorder care that are comparable to physical health care.
+- Greater limits on the number of visits for outpatient mental health and substance use disorder care, compared to physical health care.

-- Mental health and substance use disorder services that require prior authorization must be equal to or less restrictive than the requirements for physical health services.
+- Prior authorization requirements for mental health and substance use disorder care that are more restrictive than those for physical health care.

 Providers are encouraged to assist their patients’ in understanding their rights to insurance coverage for mental health and substance use disorder coverage.